AizadHaiqalSaw/clinic_delivery_robot/README.md

 The original repository is build by rodriguesrenato, and the link is https://github.com/rodriguesrenato/warehouse_robot_simulation?tab=readme-ov-file

-For this project we change some items from the original repository.
+For this project we changed some items from the original repository.
 Some of the changes include:
 1. Created a new map to satisfy our environment, which is a clinic environment
 2. Changed the coordinates for the models to fit into our simulation world
 3. Added more 'dispatch' models, and placed them in each room in the world